-We know lack of sleep can make us feel sluggish and grumpy, but the effects of sleep deprivation can be serious and harmful to your health.
+We know lack of sleep can make us feel sluggish and grumpy, but there are more benefits to good sleep than having more energy.

 Helping the kids with their homework, working and never-ending trips to the grocery store.
 Life can get busy.
 But don’t let your bedtime suffer.
-Know the facts about the importance of sleep and the benefits sleep offers.
+Get the facts about the importance of sleep and the benefits sleep offers.

 Sleepiness can leave you sluggish, moody, unable to concentrate or learn new things, and can even impact both short-term and long-term memory.
 Lack of sleep for a long duration can trigger impulsive behavior, paranoia and suicidal thoughts.